AQE101 INTRODUCTION TO ISLAMIC CREED

 Pre-Requisites: None

-3. Learn about the sources of Islamic theology.
+• Identify the main sources of Islamic theology.